If you've ever attended a big conference, this Light Romantic Suspense will bring back fond memories.

 And wherever print and ebooks are sold.

-Toni Noel enjoys writing romantic suspense and contemporary romance, reading and camping with her family in southern California, and walking her dog Toto.
+Toni Noel enjoys writing romantic suspense and contemporary romance, reading, gardening and walking her dog Jack in Southern California.